mumudevx/muhsinarslan/memory-bank/activeContext.md

-# Active Context: Personal Website (Hero + About Section Refinement)
+# Active Context: Personal Website (Full Screen Backgrounds)

 ## 1. Current Focus

-*   Testing the refined About section layout, background, and new image filter effect.
+*   Testing if the AboutSection's gradient background now correctly covers the full screen when the section is active via scroll animation.
-*   Verifying the scroll transition and internal animations work correctly with the updated structure.
+*   Verifying the layout and centering remain correct after moving background styles.

 ## 2. Recent Changes

-*   **AboutSection Component Update:**
+*   **Background Strategy Update:**
-    *   Centered text content on smaller screens, left-aligned on larger screens.
-    *   Removed the bottom background image section.
+    *   Removed background gradient classes from the root `<section>` element within `components/AboutSection.vue`.
-    *   Applied a dark gradient background (`primary` shades) to the entire section.
+    *   Applied the same background gradient classes (`bg-gradient-to-br from-primary-800...`) directly to the container `div` (`ref="nextSection"`) in `pages/index.vue`.
-    *   Removed the split-circle visual element.
+    *   This aims to make the `AboutSection`'s background (when active) cover the full viewport, similar to the `HeroSection`.
+*   **pages/index.vue Update:**
-    *   Added a new placeholder image (Picsum) to the right column.
+    *   Added `flex items-center justify-center` classes to the `nextSection` div for vertical centering (previous step).
-    *   Applied Tailwind filters (`grayscale`, `contrast`, `brightness`) and blend modes (`mix-blend-multiply`, `mix-blend-overlay`) to the new image to approximate the reference style.
-    *   Updated GSAP `onMounted` animations to target the new image container instead of the circle.
-*   No changes made to `pages/index.vue` in this step, as the `AboutSection` component is self-contained regarding these visual updates.
+*   **AboutSection.vue Refactoring:**
+    *   Previous refactoring steps applied (cleaning HTML/CSS).
+*   Added glitch hover effect and gradient text to `AboutSection.vue` (previous steps).

 ## 3. Next Steps

 *   Run the development server (`npm run dev` or similar).
-*   Test the visual appearance of the updated About section, paying attention to the image filter and gradient background.
-*   Test the responsiveness of the new layout.
-*   Verify scroll and internal animations are functioning as expected.
-*   Consider fine-tuning the image filters or trying CSS `clip-path` / masking if a closer match to the reference image's blocky cut-out effect is desired later.
-*   Replace placeholder content (text and image URL) when available.
+*   Test the scroll animation: Confirm that as the `AboutSection` scrolls into view and becomes the pinned element, its designated gradient background fills the entire screen.
+*   Ensure the content within `AboutSection` remains centered correctly on the full-screen background.
+*   Consider adding a global fallback background color/gradient (e.g., in `layouts/default.vue` or global CSS) later to handle transitions or empty space.

 ## 4. Active Decisions & Considerations

-*   Using Tailwind filters and blend modes for the image effect as a first pass.
-*   The section now uses a gradient background instead of a bottom image.
+*   Moving section-specific, full-screen backgrounds to the container elements animated by ScrollTrigger in `pages/index.vue` instead of applying them within the components themselves.